 *For approved list, see advisor

 Declaring a minor

-To apply, submit a Request to Add a Minor form to your major department with a printed copy of the requirements for the minor/certificate attached.
-Your program advisor will sign and forward the request to Enrollment Services.
+Contact your major advisor to declare the minor.
 You cannot declare a minor after the third week of the quarter in which you intend to graduate.

 Graduating with a minor

 When applying for graduation, the student's major program advisor will list the minor requirements on the graduation application.
 Upon graduation the minor will be indicated on the student's transcript but will not appear on the diploma.